-LoudCrowd Influencer List page run on the concept of web-components, whereas your site can load and use functional components of LoudCrowd programs right in your own eCommerce platform.
+LoudCrowd Influencer List Page (ILP) runs on the concept of web-components, whereas your site can load and use functional components of LoudCrowd programs right in your own eCommerce platform.

 Create a page within your Custom site and open it for html editing.